ahmedghonim/chrome-debugger/README.md

 ✅ Selected: Default Profile
 ```

-### Step 3: Password Settings
+### Step 3: Password Settings ⚠️
 ```
 🔐 Password Settings
-   Do you want to copy saved passwords to the debug profile? (y/N): y ✅ Passwords will be copied
+   Do you want to copy saved passwords to the debug profile? (y/N): N ⚠️  Passwords will NOT be copied (RECOMMENDED for security)
 ```

+**Security Recommendation:** Always select "N" for work projects to protect sensitive data.

 ### Step 4: Automated Copying
 The script will automatically: